Lewis-Murimi/se-assignment-1-setting-up-your-developer-environment-Lewis-Murimi/README.md

 - Adherence to submission guidelines and deadlines.

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.

+SOLUTION

+Step 1: Download and Install Visual Studio Code Download VS Code:

+Visit the Visual Studio Code download page.
+Select the installer for Windows and download it.
+Install VS Code:

+Run the downloaded installer.
+Follow the installation prompts.
+It is recommended to select options to add VS Code to your PATH and to associate VS Code with supported file types.
+Step 2: Install a Text Editor or Integrated Development Environment (IDE) Launch VS Code:
+After installation, launch VS Code from the Start menu or by typing code in the command prompt (if added to PATH).
+Step 3: Set Up Version Control System
+Install Git:

+Download and install Git from the official Git website.
+During installation, you can choose default options.
+It's recommended to select "Use Git from the command line and also from 3rd-party software".
+Configure Git:

+Open Git Bash (installed with Git) or use the command prompt.
+Set your Git username and email:

+git config --global user.name "Your Name" git config --global user.email "your.email@example.com" Create a GitHub Account:

+Visit GitHub and sign up for an account.
+Initialize a Git Repository:

+Open VS Code and create a new project folder.
+Open the integrated terminal (`Ctrl+``) and navigate to your project folder.
+Initialize a new Git repository:

+git init
+Make your first commit:

+git add .
+git commit -m "Initial commit"
+Step 4: Install Necessary Programming Languages and Runtimes Install Python:

+Download Python from the official Python website.
+Run the installer and ensure you check the box to add Python to PATH.
+Verify Python Installation:

+Open a command prompt and type

+python --version
+pip --version
+Step 5: Install Package Managers
+Verify pip Installation:
+pip is installed with Python.
+Verify it by typing:

+pip --version
+Step 6: Configure a Database (MySQL)
+Download MySQL:

+Visit the MySQL download page and download the MySQL Installer.
+Install MySQL:

+Run the MySQL Installer.
+Follow the installation prompts to install MySQL Server and MySQL Workbench.
+Configure MySQL Server during the installation process, setting a root password and configuring other settings as required.
+Verify MySQL Installation:

+Open MySQL Workbench and connect to the local MySQL server using the root account.

+Step 7: Explore Extensions and Plugins
+Open Extensions View in VS Code:

+Click on the Extensions icon in the Activity Bar on the side of the window or press Ctrl+Shift+X.
+Install Essential Extensions:
+It is recommended to install only the verified extensions
+Python: Search for Python by Microsoft and click Install.

+Reload Window:

+Some extensions may require you to reload the VS Code window.
+Click on the reload button when prompted.